day8/re-frame-10x/README.md

 which can be inspected, analysed and understood independently of other epochs.
 This tool is epoch-oriented.

-And, yes, there's the ability to do time travel debugging - you can go backwards and forwards through epochs - but that's really not the most interesting aspect of what you get.
+And, yes, it is something of a "time travel debugger" - you can go backwards and forwards through epochs - but that's really not the most interesting or powerful aspect of what `re-frame-trace` delivers.

-## It is about Data
+### It is about Data

-As it runs, `re-frame` generates detailed "trace" which is captured as data (not strings).
+As it runs, `re-frame` generates detailed "trace" which is captured as data, not strings.
-This trace is like an x-ray of the app's functioning.
+This trace provides an x-ray of your app's functioning.

 In addition, re-frame is as much "data oriented" as it is functional in design.
 It "flows" data, in a loop, through the functions you provide.

 So, data is at the center of `re-frame-trace`.

-## Data Dashboard
+### Data Dashboard

 There's often too much data - too much detail.

-So, `re-frame-trace` tries to be something of a  "dashboard" in the sense that it tries to turn "raw data" into "information" through curated analysis, and "roll ups" which deliver insight "at a glance".
-Then allowing you to "drill into the detail".
+So, `re-frame-trace` tries to be something of a  "dashboard" in the sense that it tries to turn "raw data" into "information" through curated analysis, and "roll ups" designed to deliver insight "at a glance".
+But still allowing you to "drill into the detail".

 Right.
 So, this tool an epoch-oriented, interactive data dashboard for gaining insights and assisting debugging.
-It is also a work in progress, so this grand description runs well ahead of what is delivered right now.
+But, it is also a work in progress, so these magnificent descriptions run well ahead of what is delivered right now.
 But we're getting there.